josiahhudson/csv-transformer/README.md

    Currently, there's no clean way to, for example, pass 2 variables concatenated together as an argument to a transform.
 5. Package the whole thing as a PHAR so it's easier to install and run.
+6. Add a new block called something like "Options" to add settings like:
+   - Skip first line
+   - Parse header column names
+   - Timezone for time stamps
+7. Add a property to Transforms and Casts that holds a description of what they do.
+This could be added to the output of --list-transforms and --list-casts